farzanali78/Clinic-Management-System/README.md

 - [Technologies Used](#technologies-used)

 ##  About
-This project is a Command Line Interface (CLI) tool that helps hospital administrators manage the flow of patients.
-It handles standard appointments as well as emergency cases which require immediate attention.
-The system allows for adding patients, searching records, managing doctors, and processing the patient queue in a "First-Come-First-Served" (FCFS) manner, with priority given to emergency cases.
+This project is a Command Line Interface (CLI) tool designed to help **small medical centers and clinics** manage their daily patient flow.
+It streamlines the Outpatient Department (OPD) process by handling standard appointments and prioritizing emergency walk-ins.
+The system allows receptionists to add patients, search records, and process the doctor's queue efficiently.

 ##  Features
 Based on the main menu interface, the system includes the following functionalities: